-A Message from UCF’s Director of HSI Culture and Partnerships
+A Message from UCF’s Senior Director for HSI Initiatives

 ¡Saludos!
-I am honored to lead our HSI Initiative at UCF in partnership with thoughtful colleagues across divisions and academic colleges who are committed to serving our Latino students with intentionality, while maintaining our unwavering commitment to serving all of our Knights.
-UCF aspires to be a leading Hispanic-Serving Institution in the nation, by embracing equity-minded and culturally responsive practices that enable a meaningful collegiate experience for all of our students.
-We are still at the beginning of our HSI journey, so the possibilities are endless and our potential is strong.
-I invite you to learn more about UCF’s HSI Initiative and I look forward to our continued work together. ¡Vamos Knights!
+I am honored to lead our HSI Initiatives at UCF in partnership with thoughtful colleagues across divisions and academic colleges who are committed to serving our Hispanic/Latino/a/e/x students with intentionality, while maintaining our unwavering commitment to serving all of our Knights.
+UCF aspires to be a leading Hispanic-Serving Institution in the nation, by embracing asset-based and culturally responsive practices that enable a meaningful collegiate experience for all of our students.
+We are four years into our HSI journey, and while we have achieved some significant success, the possibilities are endless and our potencial is strong.
+I invite you to learn more about UCF’s HSI Initiatives and I look forward to our continued work together. ¡Vamos Knights!

-Dr. Cyndia M. Muñiz, Director of HSI Culture and Partnerships, is the official signatory for Hispanic/Minority Serving Institution Certification Forms and Verification Letters.
+Dr. Cyndia M. Muñiz, Senior Director of HSI Initiatives, is the the Authorized Organizational Representative/Signatory for Hispanic/Minority Serving Institution Certification Forms and Eligibility Letters.

-When requesting a signature on a certification form or an eligibility verification letter, please submit:
+When requesting a signature on a certification form or an eligibility verification letter, please submit or provide access to:

 - the Request for Funding Proposals (RFP) (referencing the page numbers where eligibility requirements and definitions can be found); and